-The visible mass in the Universe emerged at the Big Bang when hadrons — the building blocks of atomic nuclei — formed from a hot fireball made of quarks and gluons reports Nature.
+The visible mass in the Universe emerged at the Big Bang when hadrons — the building blocks of atomic nuclei — formed from a hot fireball made of quarks and gluons, as described in an article in Nature.
 When temperatures raise to trillions of degrees, particles deep inside the atoms start to shift into new, non-atomic states.
 Protons and neutrons inside the fireball of a neutron-star merger reach a density analogous to the effect of cramming New York City into a sugar cube.

 Physicists are mapping these exotic phases, which probably occurred during the Big Bang, and are believed to arise in neutron star collisions and powerful cosmic ray impacts in an experiment in Germany called the High Acceptance DiElectron Spectrometer (HADES).
-The experiment, reported in Nature Physics, is the first to measure the temperature of quark matter under conditions akin to the inside of a neutron star collision, where most particles are matter (as opposed to antimatter).
+The experiment, reported in Nature Physics, was the first to measure the temperature of quark matter — a phase of matter at extremely high temperature and/or high density, composed of the elementary particles quarks and gluons — under conditions akin to the inside of a neutron star collision, where most particles are matter (as opposed to antimatter).

 When neutron stars — the super-dense cores of dead stars where a teaspoon of neutron star goo would weigh about 10 million tons — or a neutron star and a black hole merge, they shake the fabric of space-time and trigger explosions called kilonovas.